Amenities

 Shopping

-There is a convenience store, Post Office, garage and petrol station at Hatt.
-The nearest shops after that are those in Callington, including a new Tesco store, but Carkeel and Saltash have a reasonable selection including a Waitrose and Lidl.
+The nearest facilities consisting of convenience store, Post Office and petrol station are at Hatt.
+To the north, Callington has various shops including a Tesco store.
+To the south, Carkeel and Saltash have a reasonable selection including a Waitrose and Lidl.
 Some of the major supermarkets will do deliveries to the village.
-Check out your preferred store for further details.
+Check out your preferred store online for further details.

 Public Transport

-The nearest commercial bus services now are the First 76 (Launceston-Callington-Saltash-Plymouth) and Western Greyhound 576 (Bude-Launceston-Callington-Saltash-Plymouth) routes which follow the main Callington to Saltash road (A388) and call at St Mellion, about two fairly hilly miles from here.
+Otherwise the nearest commercial bus service is the Plymouth Bus Co 12/12A/12B (Bude-Launceston-Callington-Saltash-Plymouth) routes which include the main Callington to Saltash road (A388) and call at St Mellion, about two fairly hilly miles from here.
+See above operator site for timetable, etc.

 The main Penzance-Plymouth-Exeter-(Bristol)-Reading-Paddington railway line passes some five miles south of the village with stations at Liskeard, Menheniot, St. Germans and Saltash as optional points to board or alight.
 Train services from these stations though are not as frequent as those at Plymouth and, although 12 miles away, that is probably the best station to use.